 In Indiana, thermographic energy scans are more effective, due to large differences between inside/outside temperatures, when conducted in the winter.
 There are certain times of the year, because of “thermal loading,” where it may be necessary for the homeowner, depending on weather conditions, to create or maintain a certain temperature difference, between indoor and outdoor temperatures, for a period of up to four hours before the thermal imaging scan.
 Accomplishing this can be achieved by running the air conditioner in cooling climates or the central heat in heating climates can do this.
 Ask AWP Home Inspections prior to the thermal imaging scan if this will be necessary.

 ACCESS INSPECTION REPORT

 Your Top Choice for Inspection Services in West Central and Central Indiana (TM)

-Indianapolis, West Lafayette, Lafayette, Frankfort, Crawfordsville, Brownsburg, Avon, Plainfield, Greencastle
+Indianapolis, West Lafayette, Lafayette, Frankfort, Crawfordsville, Brownsburg, Avon, Plainfield, Zionsville, and Greencastle